Trustee Duties in South Australia

 A trustee owes a fiduciary duty to the trust beneficiaries.
 This is a legal obligation to act in the best interest of the beneficiaries, to put their interests ahead of the trustee’s personal interests, to act fairly and impartially towards all beneficiaries, to avoid conflicts of interest and to exercise the care, diligence and skill that a prudent person would exercise in managing the trust affairs.

 Trustees can be paid for their time and trouble in performing their duties only if the trust specifically provides for payment.

 Consequences of mismanaging a trust

-There are provisions under the Act that allow trustees, beneficiaries and others to apply to the Supreme Court of South Australia for orders regarding the management of a trust.
-A trustee is liable for any loss of trust property that occurs as a result of their own wrongful or negligent act or omission, or the loss as a result of circumstances that the trustee could reasonably be expected to have foreseen or avoided.
-However, the Supreme Court may excuse the trustee from personal liability for the breach of trust even if the trustee is, or may be, personally liable for a breach of trust if the trustee has acted honestly and reasonably and it is fair to excuse them for the breach of trust.
+The Supreme Court may excuse a trustee from personal liability for a breach of trust even if they are, or may be, personally liable for a breach of trust if the trustee has acted honestly and reasonably and it is fair to excuse them for the breach of trust.

 A trustee can also be removed from a trust for mismanagement.
 If a trust has an appointor, then this person can remove the trustee and appoint another.
 The trust instrument may also set out a procedure for removing a trustee.

 The Supreme Court also has the authority to appoint a new trustee in substitution of a trustee using the powers under the relevant trustee laws and under its inherent jurisdiction.